Kim Källström: Djurgårdens IF

-In his first season at Djurgården, Källström won the double of the Allsvenskan and the national cup tournament Svenska Cupen, and was the team's top scorer with 12 league goals.
+In his first season at Djurgården, Källström won the double of the Allsvenskan and the national cup tournament Svenska Cupen, and was the team's top scorer with twelve league goals.
 The team defended its Allsvenskan title in 2003, with Källström's 14 goals making him the team's top goalscorer and the second-highest goalscorer in Sweden.

 He scored twice during the 2002–03 UEFA Cup, in fixtures against Shamrock Rovers and Copenhagen.

-Stade Rennais
+Rennes

-In the January 2004 transfer window, Källström moved to the French Ligue 1 club Stade Rennais.
+In the January 2004 transfer window, Källström moved to the French Ligue 1 club Rennes.
 He made his debut for the club in the Coupe de France against Angers on 4 January and his first Ligue 1 appearance in a 2–0 defeat at Toulouse on 10 January.
 A week later, he scored his first goal in French football during a 4–0 win over Sochaux at the Route de Lorient.
-He ended the 2003–04 season with seven goals from 18 appearances, including two in a 4–1 away win against Champions League finalists AS Monaco.
+He ended the 2003–04 season with seven goals from 18 appearances, including two in a 4–1 away win against Champions League finalists Monaco.

 During the 2004–05 season, Källström scored five times in 31 Ligue 1 matches to help Rennes finish fourth and qualify for the following season's UEFA Cup.
-On 5 February 2005, he received his first red card in French football in a 3–1 defeat at Olympique de Marseille.
+On 5 February 2005, he received his first red card in French football in a 3–1 defeat at Marseille.

 In 2005–06, he scored a career-best eight Ligue 1 goals, many of which came in fixtures against some of the biggest clubs in France.
-In June 2006, Rennes accepted a bid of around €8m for the player from league champions Olympique Lyonnais.
+In June 2006, Rennes accepted a bid of around €8 million for the player from league champions Lyon.

-Källström ended his two-and-a-half year spell at Rennes with 20 goals from 83 league appearances.
+Källström ended his two-and-a-half-year spell at Rennes with 20 goals from 83 league appearances.